-There are now high quality indoor rock climbing centres all over Bristol; 1 in Bedminster, 1 in St Phillips and 2 in St Werburghs and smaller but important wall in University of the West of England.
-With these indoor climbing centres in place and all with their varying qualities and styles it is the perfect time to start climbing (if you have not already).
+There are now high-quality indoor rock climbing centres all over Bristol; 1 in Bedminster, 1 in St Phillips and 2 in St Werburghs and smaller but important wall in the University of the West of England.
+With these indoor climbing centres in place and all of their varying qualities and styles, it is the perfect time to start climbing (if you have not already).

 So what’s the difference between these indoor climbing centres?

 All of the indoor climbing walls have their own style, features and facilities so why not visit them all.
 All the climbing centres have fantastic facilities and offer many different options and services.
-You might not have thought it, but unlike traditional fitness gyms the indoor climbing world and its climbing centres are still vary diverse.
+You might not have thought it, but unlike traditional fitness gyms, the indoor climbing world and its climbing centres are still very diverse.

 The indoor rock climbing walls in Bristol are split into 2 camps, 2 are ‘roped’ indoor rock climbing walls (using ropes and harnesses) and 2 are purely bouldering (indoor climbing at low levels).

 Roped indoor climbing walls

 There are slight exceptions as the ‘roped’ climbing walls also have some bouldering, however, these are by no means extensive and are largely there to satisfy the needs of a few and tick a box.
 Although The Redpoint climbing centre’s recent expansion has certainly progressed its bouldering facility a lot further and is now looking a great place to boulder if it’s your local climbing wall.

 The ‘roped’ climbing walls or Top Roping and Lead climbing centres are just that, they have rope in place and both have large areas for Lead climbing and top roping.
 A partner is required and the skills of belaying and rope work are required.
 However, both have started to introduce ‘auto-belays’ (where no partner is needed).
 Harnesses and belay devices are also used, either by hiring at the climbing wall or having your own.